 - Overdue interest.
 Overdue interest only exists if you delay your monthly installment and refers to the due interest that is yet to be paid.

 With some loans, overdue interest is capitalized into your principal balance if you miss an installment.
 “Capitalized” means that the interest/fees are added to your principal balance, which increases the subsequent interest levied on the remainder of the loan.
+If you use a revolving credit facility to fund purchases for your business, all of these issues above are considered.

 If you need a better credit utilization ratio, you might have to fix your credit.
 There are ways how to repair your credit yourself which will have an affect on your credit utilization ration.